altaga/Receptionist-Drone-with-CV/README.md

 - https://pypi.org/project/opencv-python/
 - https://pypi.org/project/numpy/

-The flight algorithm of the Drone is based on pure programming along with the libraries that were previously commented, the algorithm reviews at all times that there is a human face in front of it and looks for the way to focus and approach.
+The flight algorithm of the Drone is based on pure programming along with the libraries that were previously mentioned.
+The algorithm reviews at all times that there is a human face in front of it and looks for the way to focus and approach.

 Face recognition is done using Face Detection using Haar Cascades, the Haar Cascade file used will be in the "Haar" folder, more information in the link below.

 Link: https://docs.opencv.org/3.4.3/d7/d8b/tutorial_py_face_detection.html

-It is important to mention, this code provide the method to check all the sensors of the drone, for example the height, the level of the battery, position, etc ...
-However in the code it is only attached that in the OpenCV screen it will be displayed all the time the level of the battery.
+It is important to mention that this code provides the method to check all the sensors of the drone, for example the height, the level of the battery, position, etc ...
+However we added that the battery level has to be displayed in the OpenCV screen at all times:

     def handler(event, sender, data, **args):
         global prev_flight_data